Wigdo/papyrus/_posts/2019-05-01-my-reading-list.md

 ## Completed books ##
 *  《活着》 余华 - To Live by Yu Hua

   This is a story about a man named 福贵 (lit.
 'Lucky') who loses his family fortune by gambling it away.
 But for Lucky, in retrospect, losing his family's fortune becomes a blessing in disguise as the Chinese Communist Party (共产党) comes to his village and executes the wealthy landowners there.
-It is a story of cruel hardship and suffering but reads as if it were a light-hearted story; Lucky himself (the narrator) faces adversity with fierce optimism
+It is a story of cruel hardship and suffering but reads as if it were a light-hearted story; Lucky himself (the narrator) faces adversity with fierce optimism.